duffcon/SimpleAspNetMVC/README.md

-﻿
-The Good: passing interface.
+﻿Upgrade to Good: passing interface.

 The HomeController has a lot on its plate: dealing with actions AND books.
-Instead we will outsource the book stuff to an intern.
+We will outsource the book stuff to an intern.

 Create Data/inerfaces.